On the discrete analog of gamma-Lomax distribution: properties and applications: Introduction

+The main purpose of this article is to establish that the industrial strikes data, specifically strikes data set arising out of the several different industries in the UK, can be described by a discrete probability model, namely the discrete gamma-Lomax model.
+We begin our discussion by providing a general framework which leads to our specific discrete gamma-Lomax distribution from it's continuous model.

-The well known discrete distributions which exists in literature (Negative binomial, Geometric, Poisson, etc.) have limited applicability in terms of modeling reliability, failure times, counts, etc to name a few.
-This motivates us to consider development of some discrete distributions based on popular continuous models for reliability, failure times, etc. Let $F(x)$ be the cumulative distribution function (c.d.f.) of any random variable $X$ and $r(t)$ be the probability density function (p.d.f.) of a random variable $T$ defined on $[0, 1)$ .
-The c.d.f. of the gamma-$X$ family of distributions defined by Alzaatreh, et al. (2013, 2014) is given by
+Let $F(x)$ be the cumulative distribution function (c.d.f.) of any random variable $X$ and $r(t)$ be the probability density function (p.d.f.) of a random variable $R$ defined on $[0, \infty).$ The c.d.f. of the gamma-$X$ family of distributions defined by Alzaatreh, et al. (2013, 2014) is given by